Isolates

 Future<DriftIsolate> createIsolateWithSpawn() async {

-final token = RootIsolateToken.instance;
+final token = RootIsolateToken.instance!;

 return await DriftIsolate.spawn(() {